AdaCore/gnatstudio/docs/users_guide/compilation.rst

   * On file save:

-    The Target is launched automatically by GPS when a file is saved.
+    The Target is launched automatically by GNAT Studio when a file is saved.
     The dialog is never displayed.

   * In background: